quickgrid/paper-implementations/pytorch/wgan-gp/README.md

 tensorboard --logdir=C:\GAN\logs --host localhost --port 8088
 ```

 In browser head to, http://localhost:8088/ to see tensorboard.
+Replace, `C:\GAN\logs` with the location of this code where `logs` folder is generated.

 <br>